 Fuengirola features landmarks belonging to several civilisations, which you can’t miss out on during your trip to the city.

 Enjoy the views from the Castle of Sohail

 The castle is the most famous landmarks of Fuengirola.
 It’s a must-see, either if you are into history, or you want to rejoice in some of the most charming sea views on the Costa del Sol.
 Caliph Abderramán III got the castle built in 956, on the rests of a Roman settlement on a small hilltop near the mouth of River Fuengirola.

 Nowadays, the castle is an open-air auditorium, featuring events and concerts, especially in summer.
-The most important music event is the Festival Ciudad de Fuengirola, whose exhibitions take place in the castle throughout the summer.
+The most important music event is the Mare Nostrum Fuengirola, whose exhibitions take place in the castle throughout the summer.

 - Tuesday to Friday: 10 am – 2 pm

 - Saturday, Sunday and Holidays: 10 am – 2 pm; 3.30 pm – 6 pm

 In the central square of Fuengirola, you will find the Baroque Church of Nuestra Señora del Rosario, the main Catholic temple of the city.
 Besides, the Plaza de la Consititución is home to countless activities throughout the year, as well as the charming Christmas markets, which make it ideal to visit all year round.